-First of all - have you checked out our Approximate Regulation Maps?
+Have you checked out our Approximate Regulation Maps?
 This may help to speed up the process by first finding out if you are within an area of interest to the SVCA.
 These maps can be referenced by the public in the event of development projects to see whether their property is within a regulated area.
 CLICK HERE TO PROCEED TO MAPPING SITE.

-Second of all, you may want to check out our Planning and Regulation Fees
+You may want to check out our Planning and Regulation Fees

 1) the protection of lives